memob0x/scroll-padlock/README.md

 ## Examples

-The project "e2e" folder _html files_ can also be used as demos to showcase how the library can be integrated with various CSS rules and addressing various elements of various applications.
+The project "e2e" folder HTML files can be used as demos to showcase how the library can be integrated with various approaches in various applications.

 ## Inclusion